raphaelmourad/dsbSNP/README.md

 All SNPs including dsbSNPs, but also histone mark SNPs, ATAC-seq SNPs, DRIP-seq SNPs are available here: https://www.data.gouv.fr/datasets/dsbsnp/.

-Fastq files are available from MTAB accession E-MTAB-15637, E-MTAB-15639 and E-MTAB-15750 for novel experiments (see the full list of E-MTAB accessions from the article).

 ## Requirements

 The scripts were written with R, and need some packages :